jonatansalemes/nginx-admin/README.md

 [paypal]:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PE25DPU3CNFH4
 [paypal img]:https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif

 # nginx-admin
 Nginx admin is an open source multiplatform manager for nginx software to easy administration

-Welcome to the new brand Nginx Admin 2.0.0 with a lot of improvments and bug fixes.
+Welcome to the new brand Nginx Admin 2.x with a lot of improvments and bug fixes.
+This milestone develop was a great breakthrough in system arch and unfortunately break compatibility with old 1.x version.
+Sorry for that.
+You can check new way to install components arch and new features like manager multiple nginx in a single manager ui.

 Screenshots: